Technology Helps Frisco Independent School District Manage Unprecedented Growth

 Creating More Efficient Employee Contracts

-“The deputy superintendent was amazed at the system’s capabilities,” Yarbrough says.
+The initiative was a quick win that demonstrated the power of Laserfiche, and paved the way for broader adoption beyond HR.
+“The deputy superintendent was amazed at the system’s capabilities,” Yarbrough said.
 “At a meeting about a district issue, he looked at my boss and said, ‘I don’t know what you need to do, but you need to make this ‘Fiche-y.’
 We then created a process to help analyze and review the data.”

-Digitizing Student Folders Simplifies Compliance
+Digitizing Student Folders Simplifies Compliance and Enhances Access

-Yarbrough’s team now uses Laserfiche Forms to build solutions for every student and staff need.
-Administrators, teachers and staff can also quickly upload documents including new report cards, health forms, attendance notes, athletics physicals and more into the digital student folder.
+Yarbrough’s team now uses Laserfiche Forms to build solutions for every student and staff need, with over 400 forms currently in use.
+Administrators, teachers and staff can quickly upload documents —including new report cards, health forms, attendance notes and athletics physicals — into the digital student folder.
 The result is a more accurate, holistic student file that can be accessed on-demand through a web portal.
+“With Laserfiche, we will never have lost files,” Yarbrough said.

 Expediting Student Enrollment and Record Transfer

 By digitizing student files and forms, the district drastically improved the student enrollment process for both parents and staff.
 Parents now complete enrollment forms online in the district’s student information system, Skyward, and Laserfiche Workflow automatically files them in the relevant folders in the repository.
-For returning students, a database lookup populates the students’ information from the previous school year—reducing the number of forms that students and parents have to complete and lessening the document management burden on administrators.
+For returning students, a database lookup populates the students’ information from the previous school year — reducing the number of forms that students and parents have to complete and lessening the document management burden on administrators.

 Total enrollment processing time has been reduced by 75%.
 Additionally, all enrollment forms are available district-wide within 24 hours of submission.
 Beyond these benefits, the district’s student data is more accurate since Laserfiche eliminated much of the manual data entry and folder creation.

+The initial success of Laserfiche has led to rapid adoption across all the district’s administrative units.
 “When others see what Laserfiche can do, they want more,” Yarbrough says.
-“We can provide administrators with immediate solutions to district issues, like employee onboarding, class coding, and enrollment and implement solutions in a matter of days by using forms and document management.
+“We can provide administrators with immediate solutions to district issues, like employee onboarding, class coding, and enrollment, and implement solutions in a matter of days by using forms and document management.
 When they ask for something, we can drop everything and can fix it quickly with Laserfiche.”

 City University, Hong Kong